 Still Have Questions?

 If you have questions that you didn’t see addressed in this FAQ, that’s okay!
-You might also try the customer forums or browse through our legal pages.
+You might also try the current customer resource center or browse through our legal pages.
 And we’re always happy to offer our help—just contact us directly to get answers you need.